winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 Left Hand Side for additionaly consonant sounds (i.e. consonant sounds beyond the alphabet only such as combined sounds)

+**All of these need to be checked to see how they behave in the middle of words.
+Will they all follow Conjunct Consonant Rules?**

 |Sound-Devanagari|Sound-Roman|STENO|Note|
 |---|---|---|---|
 |भ्र|bhr-|PWHR||